javalite/site-content/src/activejdbc/instrumentation.md

 ## Maven instrumentation plugin

-The simple usage of a Maven plugin is provided by a Maven ActiveJDBC Simple Example project: [Simple Mave Example](https://github.com/javalite/simple-example).
+The simple usage of a Maven plugin is provided by a Maven ActiveJDBC Simple Example project: [Simple Maven Example](https://github.com/javalite/simple-example).
 Specifically, the plugin is added to a pom like this:

 ~~~~ {.xml}